 Unpaid leave must receive prior approval.
 When on approved unpaid leave, LCS benefits may be continued by paying the entire premium (employee portion plus the Board contribution).
-Contact Enrollment Services to assure the necessary steps have been taken to continue receiving benefits.
+Contact Benefits to assure the necessary steps have been taken to continue receiving benefits.
 If premiums are not paid during the term of the leave, benefits will be terminated for non-payment.
-Further information regarding payment of benefits when on leave may also be obtained at: http://leonschools.schoolwires.net/Page/932.
-(Under Enrollment Plan Information, click on Benefits Plan Notification.)
+Additional information can be obtained at http://leonschools.schoolwires.net/Page/31129.